v The role of the IVA Supervisor

 Payment reductions can be given at the sole discretion of the supervisor, if they feel the payment reduction is justified and in the interests of all parties.

 The Supervisor monitors the IVA for breaches to the terms and conditions as agreed in the proposal.
-In extreme cases, creditors can provide instruction to the supervisor to petition for bankruptcy in the event of none compliance.
+In extreme cases, creditors can instruct the Supervisor to petition for bankruptcy in the event of none compliance.

-The Supervisor's role is key to the IVA process as they retain a neutral position for the duration of the agreement.
+The Supervisor plays a key role within the IVA process, as they must maintain a neutral stance for the duration of the agreement.

-They are tasked with the administration of the agreement and, as a result, can often be seen as unhelpful.
+They are tasked with the administration of the agreement and, as a result, can often appear to be unhelpful.

 IVA Professionals